vvh413/wf-kbl/README.md

 ~~~bash
 wf-kbl
 ~~~
-It will print the current keyboard layout when pressing or releasing the space bar.
+It will print the current keyboard layout when it is changed.

 ### Waybar module